VADGS/Daytona/README.md

 # Daytona_combine
 A combine of Daytona and Daytona_cl

-<h1 align="center">Daytona</h1>

 ## What to do
-The pipeline is a Nextflow version of the Flaq_flaq_sc2 pipeline (FL BPHL's SARS-CoV-2 analysis pipeline).
-And the function of human read removal is added to the pipeline.
+The pipeline is a combine of Daytona and Daytona_cl.
+The SARS-CoV-2 sequences from clearlabs or other sequencing machine, such as illumina, can all be analyzed by the pipeline.

 ## Prerequisites
 Nextflow should be installed.
 The detail of installation can be found in https://github.com/nextflow-io/nextflow.